 Abstract:

-“Psychosis and/as Cultural Crisis” introduces and contextualizes the relation between certain kinds of individual and cultural psychotic expression during the Regency and George III’s comportment as the “mad king,” behavior tinged with psychotic overtones.
+“Psychosis and/as Cultural Crisis” introduces and contextualizes the relation between certain kinds of individual and cultural psychotic expressions during the Regency and George III’s comportment as the “mad king,” behavior tinged with psychotic overtones.
 “Psychosis” and “psychotic” will be used in this volume primarily to refer to Jacques Lacan’s theoretical explanation of psychosis as a psychic disorder; these terms will also be extended to the cultural arena in a way that his lectures in Seminar III already hint at.
 For society during the Regency, challenges to legitimacy and authority caused by the king’s madness reappear traumatically as psychotic cultural expression, literary expression, and the spirit of the cultural moment.
 Underlying the arguments of this volume is our conviction that the Regency serves analogically to inform our understanding of American life during the Trump regime.
-In that the Regency is the most concentrated period of the Romantic age for psychotic expression, it is a fitting historical and cultural parallel for what was a prevailing sense of psychosis—that is, of a failed symbolic in which words have little meaning—in life under Trump.
+In that the Regency is the most concentrated period of the Romantic age for psychotic expression, it is a fitting historical and cultural parallel for what was a prevailing sense of psychosis—that is, of a failed Symbolic in which words have little meaning—in life under Trump.
 To familiarize readers with Lacanian concepts relevant to discussions of psychotic cultural and aesthetic expression, the introduction also provides a summary explanation of Lacan’s theory of psychosis as a psychical disorder that he finds to be revelatory.